ricosolana/Valhalla/README.md

 ## Server
 This is an implementation of the Valheim Dedicated Server in C++.

-The server is currently very barebones and under heavy development.
-It is only capable of upholding a client connection (the server game state up to RPC_PeerInfo is fully implemented and keepalive pings are functional).
-Also Lua modding works (I might change it later as I learn new stuff and better techniques).
-This means that:
-  - No gameobjects are sent out to clients
-  - Any connected client cannot see other clients
-  - This server is essentially a proof of concept device (this might change in the future if the server reaches a point of functionality equal to the Dedicated Valheim Server).
-Play around with it if you are interested in the inner workings of Valheim.
+The server is in a currently non-production ready state, however feel free to play around with it.

+The goal is to soon have a server with somewhat functional location generation, the ability to see other players in game, and support for loading already existing worlds in the Valheim format.

+A lot of the inner-workings of Valheim are completely client-side, leaving things such as ZDO dispersement, prefabs part of world generation, and smart networking to the server.
+These are the things Valhalla must implement.

 ## Client
 No longer being developed.
 Graphics programming is not my thing :(